f0nzie/rtorch-minimal-book-rsuite/02-rtorch_pytorch_whats_different.md

 ```

 ## Calling objects from PyTorch
-We use the dollar sign or `$` to call a class, function or method from the `torch` module.
+We use the dollar sign or `$` to call a class, function or method from the rTorch modules.
+In this case, from `torch` module:

 ```r